learn-co-curriculum/hs-coding-club-html/README.md

 </body>
 ```

-Aside from the img tag, every html element has an opening and closing tag.
+Aside from the `img` tag, every HTML element has an opening and closing tag.
 It's important to keep your styling separate from your HTML.
 There are many many many more HTML tags than the few demoed above.

 The Mozilla Developer Network has a great resource with [details about every HTML tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 Don't be shy to play around with your code!